pottendo/pottendo-Pi1541/README.md

 Status
 ------
-The following is supposed to work no the the circle based _V1.24c_, as I've tested those functions a bit:
+The following is supposed to work on the circle based _V1.24c_, as I've tested those functions a bit:
 - Pi1541 on Raspberry models 3B+, PiZero 2W, 4: successful load (JiffyDOS) of some games with fastloaders and GEOS
 - LCD Display SSD1306
 - Rotary Input